cmponton/Getting-and-Cleaning-Data/README.md

 * 'activity_labels.txt'- Links the class labels with their activity name with 2 Variables and 6 Observations
 * 'train/subject_test.txt'- Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30 with 1 Variable and 2947 Observations
 * 'train/subject_train.txt'- Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30 with 1 Variable and 7352 Observations
-*•'README.txt' - Reference file with background Information
+* 'README.txt' - Reference file with background Information
 * 'features_info.txt'- Reference file that shows information about the variables used on the feature vector

 ## run_analysis.R Script Creation Steps